thizzbuzz/e2stem.curriculum/technologies/git.md

 #### Working on a project

-Every time you work with `git` you'll start by pulling an up-to-date copy of the project:
+Every time you work with `git` you'll start with pulling an up-to-date copy of the project by running either:

-`git pull origin` or
+`git pull origin`

 `git pull <your_new_repository_url>`